vdouet/AirJukeBox/README.md

 ## I. Introduction

-This project was originaly designed for personal use to run on a Raspberry Pi as a background music player for sleeping or relaxing controllable via a web interface.
-Eventually support for Linux, MacOS and Windows was added for people who want to run AirJukeBox on a computer.
+This project was originally designed for personal use to run on a Raspberry Pi as a background music player for sleeping or relaxing controllable via a web interface.
+Support for Linux, MacOS and Windows was added for people who want to run AirJukeBox on a computer.

 AirJukeBox is a basic music player made in Python controllable using a web